duartemv00/Library/README.md

 # Library
 All the media content about different topics that I consume.
+Work in progress

 [🟠PENDING; 🟡IN PROGRESS; 🟢FINISHED]

-MEETUPS
+TALKS
 - eXtreme Programming & Testing
   - 🟢[The Importance of Testing and Engineering Practices for Agile Teams | James Grenning](https://www.youtube.com/watch?v=HvyON4SCgpU) | [Takeouts]()